Vancouver is beautiful in autumn, with fall colours throughout the Lower Mainland, especially in parks from late September until early November.

 Vancouver’s finest parks and gardens are places to check out in the fall.
 Best times to visit can be in September while there’s still a bit of summer weather, or in October when the colours are at their peak.
 Great places to admire autumn colours within Vancouver are listed below.
 Best times to visit any of them are on sunny days before the trees completely lose their leaves, so before mid-November in a typical year.

-- Stanley Park – Arguably one of the best places in the world any time of the year, Stanley Park is especially pleasant and colourful in the fall.
+• Stanley Park – Arguably one of the best places in the world any time of the year, Stanley Park is especially pleasant and colourful in the fall.
 Bike rides around the Stanley Park seawall aren’t too hot, and the fall leaves are beautiful throughout.
-You can’t go wrong with a cycle, jog or walk at Stanley Park.
-(FREE)
+You can’t go wrong with a cycle, jog or walk around Stanley Park.

-- Queen Elizabeth Park – Vancouver’s highest point within the city is also stunning with its autumn colours (FREE).
+• Queen Elizabeth Park – Vancouver’s highest point within the city is also stunning with its autumn colours.
 Enjoy the views of the city, a game of pitch and putt golf or lunch at the Seasons in the Park restaurant.

-- UBC Botanical Garden – If you’re into gardens, the botanical gardens at UBC are nice this time of year too, as is UBC’s Japanese Nitobe Memorial Garden.
-Best times to visit are before November, although most years between around mid-November and March entrance fees become just admission by donation (although not in the 2020/21 winter season).
+• UBC Botanical Garden – If you’re into gardens, the botanical gardens at UBC are nice this time of year too, as is UBC’s Japanese Nitobe Memorial Garden.
+Best times to visit are before November.
+That being said, between around mid-November and March most years, entrance fees are by donation.

 Other Lower Mainland Best Places in Autumn